XShan-design/Python-Experiments/README.md

 ---
 # Plan
 Future plans for this repository include adding a sample sata file and a [Jupyter](https://jupyter.org) notebook that will interact with the file.
+# About Me
+I am Xueyan Shan, and I work in biochemstry. **Data Science** is becoming one of my passions.